So hard-fought have been the battles to preserve the Heath and Hampstead, that sometimes we need to remind ourselves what has been achieved.

 Enlarging the Heath from 200 to 853 acres

-The Heath now seems such a permanent part of our lives it is hard to imagine that it was originally much smaller: only 200 acres were preserved by the original Act of Parliament of 1871.
+The Heath now seems such a permanent part of our lives that it is hard to imagine that it was originally much smaller: 200 acres were preserved by the original Act of Parliament of 1871.